Cam Newton takes high road after heckling video, but other NFL players rip ‘disrespectful’ teen

 To Newton, the whole point of his involvement with the C1N teams, based out of his hometown of Atlanta, is to help teens use their football talent to “get them to the next level and in most cases … OUT OF THE HOOD.”

-In a January post, the C1N program claimed that participants over the previous nine years included Houston Texans quarterback Deshaun Watson, Dallas Cowboys wide receiver Michael Gallup, New England Patriots wide receiver Jakobi Myers and Ohio State quarterback Justin Fields.
+In a January post, the C1N program pointed out that participants over the previous nine years included Houston Texans quarterback Deshaun Watson, Dallas Cowboys wide receiver Michael Gallup, New England Patriots wide receiver Jakobi Myers and Ohio State quarterback Justin Fields.

 Noting Sunday on Instagram that he has given his “time, my energy and my expertise to these kids coming into our program for over 11 years,” Newton asserted, “The truth is, I impact kids’ lives in a positive way.”